 If you have an older or different operating system to the one above, there are several guides to tools out there that you can use.
 Also, if you are a Linux user you can use LUKS.

-Securing your hardware by encrypting your flash drive beforehand will prevent unauthorised individuals gaining access to your data.
+Securing your hardware by encrypting your flash drive beforehand will prevent unauthorised individuals from gaining access to your data.
 It won’t get your flash drive back, but you’ll know that you and your data aren’t in danger.

 So, there you have it, a quick and speedy guide to making sure you are compliant with any data stored on USB drives.
-At USB Makers we provide all kinds of custom USBs for our clients with all kinds of data, so we are regularly giving this advice out.
+At USB Makers we provide all kinds of custom USBs for our clients with all kinds of data, so we are regularly giving this advice.
 If you have any questions about whether you are taking the right steps for GDPR please get in touch.